vic0627/design-pattern/src/BehavioralPatterns/Strategy/README.md

 # Strategy Pattern (策略模式)

-> **Strategy Pattern** is a behavioral design pattern that enables an object to dymaically change its behavior at runtime by encapsulating a set of algorithms and making them interchangeable.
+> **Strategy Pattern** is a behavioral design pattern that enables an object to dymaically change its behavior at runtime by encapsulating a set of algorithms and making them ^#^interchangeable.
 It allows the algorithms to vary independently from the clients that use them.

 ## Concept